jly017tech/jly017tech/README.md

 I'm a self developer with 7 years coding experience in Java, Python, Javascript, and SQL.
-I currently hold two MTA certificates
+I currently hold two MTA certificates in Software Fundamnetal and Database Fundamental.

 <h2>IT Homelab</h2>